 The food travel trend is on the up-and-up in Africa, and South Africa is leading the charge.

-Fondly referred to as “the Rainbow Nation,” it’s no surprise that South Africa’s melting pot of colorful cultures and contrasting landscapes has resulted in a destination that serves up some seriously tasty experiences for food travelers.
+Fondly referred to as “the Rainbow Nation,” it’s no surprise that South Africa’s melting pot of colorful cultures and contrasting landscapes has resulted in a destination that serves up some seriously tasty food experiences for food travelers.

 Consider Cape Town, the country’s Mother City and the undisputed mother of culinary trends.
 Here, good food and wine is woven into the DNA of the locals.
 It’s the kind of destination that sees you transition from European-inspired café breakfasts to on-the-go local specialties like a roti or bunny chow (more on that later); from tucking into tasting menus at celebrated restaurants to savoring marathon tapas lunches at centuries-old vineyards.